Photoshop doesn't recognize its own EPS files after modification by Exiv2

 This small difference is enough for Photoshop to not find its EPS section anymore.

-#1 Updated by Volker Grabsch almost 5 years ago
+#1 Updated by Volker Grabsch about 5 years ago

 - Status changed from New to Resolved

 - % Done changed from 0 to 100

 The current mechanism inserts XMP always immediately before